-Prior Year Report.
-This hospital fiscal year financial data report is listed on standard financial worksheets.
-Reports are available as a printout or as an email attachment.

-Audited Financial Statement.
-This hospital financial report is prepared by an independent auditor.
-It includes the auditor's opinion; hospital's balance sheet; statement of cash flow; statement of revenues and expenses; statement of changes in fund balance; and financial statement notes.
-Reports are available as a photocopy or as an email attachment.

-Hospital Financial Data.
-This hospital report contains fiscal year facility-level information and is available on CD-ROM or as an email attachment.
-The data contain audited information on hospital revenues; expense/expenditures and depreciation; medical staff data; selected discounts and prospective payment arrangements; and other statistics and general data for each hospital.
+- Prior Year Report This hospital fiscal year financial data report is listed on standard financial worksheets.
+Reports are available as a printout or as an email attachment. - Audited Financial Statement A hospital financial report prepared by an independent auditor.
+It includes the auditor's opinion, hospital's balance sheet, statement of cash flow, statement of revenues and expenses, statement of changes in fund balance, and financial statement notes.
+Reports are available as a photocopy or as an email attachment. - ➤ Hospital Financial Data A hospital report containing fiscal year facility-level information, available on CD-ROM or as an email attachment.
+The report covers general data for each hospital, audited information on hospital revenues, expenditures and depreciation, medical staff data, selected discounts, and prospective payment arrangements.